Roman Catholic 57.1%, Protestant 21.2%, Jehovah's Witnesses 1.9%, Mormon 0.7%, other religions 2.3%, none 16.8% (2003 est.)

 Compassion began working in El Salvador in 1977.
 Currently, more than 60,078Â children participate in 275 child development centres.

+When you sponsor a child in El Salvador you bring them hope for the future.
 In El Salvador, children typically attend their Compassion projects before and after school.
 During a typical day, sponsored children will participate in activities such as ...

 Prayer and devotional time.Â